-Community Emergency Response Team (CERT) are about readiness, people helping people, rescuer safety, and doing the greatest good for the greatest number.
+Community Emergency Response Team (CERT) is about readiness, people helping people, rescuer safety, and doing the greatest good for the greatest number.
 CERT is a positive and realistic approach to emergency situations where citizens will be initially on their own and their actions can make a difference.
 Through training, citizens can manage utilities and put out small fires; treat the three killers by opening airways, controlling bleeding, and treating for shock; provide basic first aid; search for and rescue victims safely; and to be effective during an emergency.

 Community Emergency Response Team Training is available to churches, businesses, and neighborhood groups in our region!